acm-fsc/presentations/README.md

-# presentations-fall21
+# Presentations Fall 2021

-Presentation slide for the Fall 2021 semester
+The presentation slides for ACM FSC meetings and events.